csalmeida/ruby-fundamentals/README.md

 ## Booleans

 An object that is either `true` or `false`.
-Its mostly used for comparisons and logical expressions that define whether a piece of code runs.
+Its mostly used for comparisons and logical expressions that define whether a piece of code should run.

 Booleans can either be defined with the keywords `true` or `false`.
 The values `1` or `0` may not be used in boolean expressions as they won't evaluate to the expected value.
 For instance, **both** `0 == true` and `1 == true` will evaluate to `false`.